tahoe-lafs/magic-folder/docs/downloader.rst

 - ``content``: (optional) a read-only link to the actual content of this Snapshot.
 If there is no such link, this is a deletion snapshot.
-- ``metadata``: information about the Snapshot, a capability pointing to a JSON dict containing:
+- ``metadata``: information about the Snapshot, a capability pointing to a JSON-serialized dict containing:
   - ``snapshot_version``: 1 currently
   - ``name``: the name of this snapshop (a mangled relative path)
   - ``author``: a dict containing: